-Document Source The Campbelltown Sports Centre of Excellence Business Case seeks to demonstrate the need for a new sports and community centre in Campbelltown and present the case for the Federal Government to contribute funding towards its development.
+The Campbelltown Sports Centre of Excellence Business Case seeks to demonstrate the need for a new sports and community centre in Campbelltown and present the case for the Federal Government to contribute funding towards its development.
 The report is at early Draft stage and includes several chapters requiring finalisation.

 The Report proposes the development of the Sports Centre of Excellence, valued at \$14.7 million on underutilised land owned by the Western Sydney University to meet local and regional demand for community, sports and elite athletics facilities.

-Key findings, recommendations and conclusions from the Report are summarised below: There is a dearth of sports, recreation and community infrastructure in South Western Sydney.
-The proposed Centre will accommodate a range of elite, social, sporting, wellbeing and research activities and include elite sports training facilities, meeting rooms, administration spaces, a hydrotherapy pool, public gymnasium, sports research and development facilities in addition to competition and training playing fields.
-Current facilities are unable to deal with demand in the region which has been exacerbated by above average population growth and a historic underinvestment in sports and community infrastructure.
-The aims of the Centre are: To remedy the social infrastructure deficiency affecting high schools and other community and sporting groups by increasing access to contemporary sports, recreation and function facilities To support activities for disabled, disaffected and disadvantaged members of the community and recreational activities Provide a facility with the capacity and flexibility to accommodate current and expected future community demands Develop a self-sustaining community facility that does not require ongoing Government support Develop regional infrastructure that contributes to future economic growth and prosperify.
-The C Source Draft Campbelltown Sports Centre of Excellence Business Case, Campbelltown City Council, July 2014 Lead to improved health and wellbeing Provide secure facility access to specialist activities such as the Wests Juniors National Rugby League, Western Sydney Magpies and South West Sydney Academy of Sport, while providing capacity for emerging sports such as badminton, supporting the diverse communities of Western Sydney.
-Improve people's quality of life and amenity.
-Help build social capital by creating a more inclusive community.
-Represent a significant boost to enable economic development in the region.
-With the development of a second airport, the facility has the opportunity to become a world renowned elite sporting facility for the region.
+Key findings, recommendations and conclusions from the Report are summarised below:

+- ➤ There is a dearth of sports, recreation and community infrastructure in South Western Sydney. - > The proposed Centre will accommodate a range of elite, social, sporting, wellbeing and research activities and include elite sports training facilities, meeting rooms, administration spaces, a hydrotherapy pool, public gymnasium, sports research and development facilities in addition to competition and training playing fields. - ➤ Current facilities are unable to deal with demand in the region which has been exacerbated by above average population growth and a historic underinvestment in sports and community infrastructure. - > The aims of the Centre are: - To remedy the social infrastructure deficiency affecting high schools and other community and sporting groups by increasing access to contemporary sports, recreation and function facilities - To support activities for disabled, disaffected and disadvantaged members of the community - To improve the community's overall health and wellbeing through increased participation in sporting and recreational activities - Provide a facility with the capacity and flexibility to accommodate current and expected future community demands - Develop a self-sustaining community facility that does not require ongoing Government support - Develop regional infrastructure that contributes to future economic growth and prosperity. - > The Centre will - Lead to improved health and wellbeing - Provide secure facility access to specialist activities such as the Wests Juniors National Rugby League, Western Sydney Magpies and South West Sydney Academy of Sport, while providing capacity for emerging sports such as badminton, supporting the diverse communities of Western Sydney. - Improve people's quality of life and amenity. - Help build social capital by creating a more inclusive community. - Represent a significant boost to enable economic development in the region. - With the development of a second airport, the facility has the opportunity to become a world renowned elite sporting facility for the region.